AlibabaCloudDocs/sls/intl.en-US/Data Transformation/Data processing syntax/Expression functions/Resource functions.md

 -   Error handling

-    If an error occurs during the data pull process, an error message is displayed, and the data transformation task continues.
+    If an error occurs during data pulling, an exception appears, and the data transformation task continues.
 Retries are performed based on the value of the base\_retry\_back\_off parameter.
-For example, assume that the first retry interval is 1 second and the first retry fails.
-The second retry interval is twice the length of the first one, and so on until the interval reaches the value of the max\_retry\_back\_off parameter.
-If the failure persists, retries are performed based on the value of the max\_retry\_back\_off parameter.
+For example, the first retry interval is 1 second and the first retry fails.
+The second retry interval is twice the length of the first one.
+In this case, the process will continue until the interval reaches the value of the max\_retry\_back\_off parameter.
+If the issue persists, retries are performed based on the value of the max\_retry\_back\_off parameter.
 If a retry succeeds, the retry interval resets to the initial value \(1 second\).

 -   Examples
     -   Pull all data